 You want to increase your credit limit over time

-The Mission Lane Visa might start you off with a low credit limit (the minimum is $300), but you’ll get a real shot at increasing that limit if you make on-time payments for six months.
+The Mission Lane Visa might start you off with a low credit limit (the minimum is $300), but you’ll get a real shot at increasing that limit if you make on-time monthly payments for seven months.
 While that’s helpful, the Mission Lane Visa is far from the only lender that offers this opportunity.

 When is the Mission Lane Visa not worth it?

 Some consumers may find the Mission Lane Visa less than ideal.
 Here’s why.

 If your credit score is fair or relatively close, you should see if you can get a better card from Mission Lane or other lenders.
 Even if you don’t care much about rewards or card benefits, chances are you might appreciate them at some point in the future.

 For example, you may want to try your luck with another Mission Lane card like the Mission Lane Cash Back Visa® Credit Card.
 This card offers an unlimited 1 percent to 1.5 percent cash back on all qualifying purchases and a $0 to $19 annual fee.
 You also might qualify with a credit score as low as 580.